-Students will be evaluated on evidence of content understanding through skills assignments, a written term paper, quizzes, and tests.
-In addition, excellent scholarly citizenship is considered a skill for all students and will be evaluated at the end of the semester.
+Students will be evaluated on evidence of content understanding through assigned readings, skills assignments, discussion board participation, quizzes, and tests.

 Grading Categories Grading Breakdown SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
 These are essential to understanding the key elements of American History.
 SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
-All SmartBook assignments will take 45-60 minutes to complete.
-12 readings @ 10 points each 120 points Skills Assignments : The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+All SmartBook assignments will take 60-120 minutes to complete.
+8 Readings @ 25 points each 200 points Skills Assignments : The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-6 assignments @ 55 points each 330 points Quizzes: Quizzes will be based primarily on assigned reading.
+4 assignments @ 75 points each 300 points Class Discussions: Students will participate in weekly class discussions.
+These discussions are based on assigned reading materials.
+You MUST read ahead to do well on these.
+I am looking for your interpretations, analysis, and opinions on the readings - NOT SUMMARIES!
+Be ready to be called on and have some ideas (or notes) to help you contribute to the class conversations.
+4 @ 50 points each Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or attend class.
-8 quizzes @ 50 points each 400 points Final Exam: The final exam will consist of three parts; primary source analysis (50 points), historiographical interpretation (50 points), and summative historical writing (50 points).
-The skills assignments throughout the semester will prepare you for this type of test.
-The exam will be given on the assigned day for final exams in class- you must be present to take this exam.
-1 final exam @ 150 points 150 points Citizenship : Scholarly citizenship is expected of ALL students.
-Examples of scholarly citizenship include: arriving to class each day and on time, remaining awake and in a posture of learning during class, remaining OFF phones, smartwatches, and other digital distractions during class, participating in class discussions, asking relevant questions, and turning in work on time.
-In addition, scheduling appointments for clarification or feedback with the instructor is a great way to excel as a scholar.
-These points are issued on the last day of the semester.
-100 points at the instructor's discretion 100 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 8 quizzes @ 50 points each 400 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
 Please do not ask for "extra credit" as it is built into the grading categorie s.